-After sketching the basic shape of the surgical guide, switch to border curve editing mode by pressing (6).
 The shape of the curve can be edited using individual control points on it.
 Before actually generating a surgical guide, it is a good idea to check its shape in this mode.
+If needed, you can delete the curve by clicking "Clear curve" button and start with drawing the curve again.